johnpyp/edgedb/docs/cli/edgedb_database/edgedb_database_drop.rst

 :cli:synopsis:`<name>`
     The name of the database to drop.
 :cli:synopsis:`--non-interactive`
-    Drop the database without asking for confirmation.
+    Drops the database without asking for confirmation.